Chad History, Family Crest & Coats of Arms

 The surname Chad was first found in Norfolk where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Chad family
+Early History of the Chad family

 This web page shows only a small excerpt of our Chad research.
 Another 87 words (6 lines of text) are included under the topic Early Chad History in all our PDF Extended History products and printed products wherever possible.